sourcevault/sublimeBookmark/README.md

  Press ```ctrl + shift + P```  on Windows / Linux or ```cmd + shift + P``` on Mac and select ```SublimeBookmarks:Show Only Bookmarks In Current File```

-This will only show bookmarks that belong to the current file.
+This will only show bookmarks that belong to the current project.

 Notes / Addendum
 ================